P1sec/pysctp/README.txt

 just replace _python_ by _python2_ / _python3_ in the commands above.

 A pre-built package is also available for Python3 for the common Linux
-distribution:
+distributions:
 pip install pysctp

-The _Makefile_ was used when installing with a very old Python version (Python2.5, 2.6...), and is not required anymore for building the package with a recent Python (Python 3.6, 3.7...).
+The _Makefile_ available was used when installing with very old versions of Python (2.5, 2.6...), and is not required anymore for building the package with a recent Python (Python 3.6, 3.7...).

 ======================================================================
 DEPENDENCIES:

-When building the project, the following dependencies are required e.g. on Ubuntu: libsctp-dev and python-dev
-(python2-dev or python3-dev for an explicit version of Python)
+When building the project, the following dependencies are required e.g. on Debian / Ubuntu: libsctp-dev and python-dev (python2-dev or python3-dev for an explicit version of Python)

-You can automatically install dependencies for Debian/Ubuntu: make installdeps
+You can automatically install dependencies for Debian / Ubuntu: make installdeps
 (take care with the Python version your are targeting, however)